Skip to Content

 The Adam’s apple is a protrusion of cartilage in the front of the throat, technically called the laryngeal prominence.
 It’s part of your larynx, or voice box, which houses your vocal cords and is involved in producing sound.
 The Adam’s apple is formed by the thyroid cartilage, which grows and shifts as you go through puberty.
 In both men and women, the larynx grows during this time, but it grows larger and more prominently in men, resulting in a visible Adam’s apple.

-do women have an adam's apple, laryngeal anatomy
+do women have adam's apples, laryngeal anatomy

 Why Is It Called an Adam’s Apple?